skmetz/sweetspot-feb-2014/README.md

 ## 99 Bottles of Beer

-Write the code that will output the lyrics to the song _99 Bottles of Beer_.
+Your task is to write the _simplest_ possible code that will output the lyrics to the song _99 Bottles of Beer_.

 ### Test Suite